Metaxal/global/README.md

-global
+global: Global variables for Racket
 ======

-Define, get, set global variables, and easily generate command line parsers.
+Define, get, set global variables, and easily generate command line parsers and user interaction to print/set globals.

 # Installation
 From the command line: